RealDigitalOrg/linux-blackboard/README.md

  - Vivado and XSDK 2017.4 loaded and operational.
 Newer versions may work, but there may be some porting effort required.
  - Windows or Linux PC.
-Building of the system has been tested on Linux.
+A build of the system has been tested on Linux.
  - An 8 GByte, or larger, microSD FLASH card to boot Linux.
 It is recommended one use a Class 10 microSD card or better.
 The system has been tested with a Kingston microSD card, part number SDCIT/8GB.
 A larger microSD card